French and Francophone Studies (BA)

 The major in French and Francophone Studies major requires a minimum of 30 credits in 2000-level or above French courses and 12 credits in 2000-level or above “related courses” from departments other than French.

-Note that FREN 3268W Grammar and Composition can satisfy both the Foundation Course Requirement and the Writing Requirement.
+FREN 3268W Grammar and Composition may be applied toward the Foundation Course requirement and the Writing in the Major requirement.

 As part of their major, Technopole students must take the three-semester sequence FREN 3101 French for Engineering I, FREN 3102 French for Engineering II and FREN 3103 French for Engineering III (one credit each) in the two years prior to their departure to France.